Historical Gesture

 The hour-long musical play / monologue feels in no way forced and contains eternal themes such as vulnerability and hatred of women, shifting between gender identities and the interplay between falsehood and genuineness where everything intertwines depending on one’s perspective.”

 Furthermore, Minna’s work with historically informed acting received unexpected recognition when curator Laura Gutman created the art exhibition Staging Emotions at Sinebrychoff Art Museum in Helsinki 2018-19 inspired by one of Minna’s performances.
-Minna also held an appreciated musical lecture at the museum about historically informed acting.
+Minna also held a highly regarded musical lecture about historically informed acting at the museum.

-Foundations that have supported Minna’s gesture work are The Swedish Culture Foundation in Finland, Föreningen Konstsamfundet, The Finnish Culture Foundation, Nygréns Stiftelse, Oskar Öflunds Stiftelse, Otto A. Malms Donationsfond, Stiftelsen Tre Smeder and Svenska Folkskolans Vänner.
+Foundations that have through the years supported Minna’s gesture work are The Swedish Culture Foundation in Finland, Föreningen Konstsamfundet, The Finnish Culture Foundation, Nygréns Stiftelse, Oskar Öflunds Stiftelse, Arbetes Vänner, Otto A. Malms Donationsfond, Stiftelsen Tre Smeder, Svenska Folkskolans Vänner and Fredrik Pacius minnesfond.